Maiori44/msgpack-clue/README.md

 > **NOTE:** Empty tables will be encoded as empty arrays!

+> **NOTE:** Functions inside non-array tables will be ignored, otherwise they will be converted to nil!

 ### msgpack.encode(...)
 Encodes all given values to a binary MessagePack representation.
 It will return the binary string or ```nil``` plus an error message if it fails.